swbergmann/AWS-website/README.md

 Terraform commands:
 terraform init (run this after writing a new terraform configuration or cloning)
 terraform validate
-terraform plan
+terraform plan (to see what will be applied)
-terraform apply
+terraform apply (to create the cloud infrastructure)
-terraform delete
+terraform delete (to destroy the cloud infrastructur)